A Fictional Surveillance State

 Most of what we know about developing governmental surveillance programs and America’s growing hacking efforts comes from top-secret NSA documents provided by Edward Snowden, the infamous whistleblower who handed documents to journalists and is still on the run.
-Although there are laws against persecuting whistleblowers who reports something in good faith, and their names are supposed to remain anonymous, this almost never happens.
+Although there are laws against persecuting whistleblowers who report something in good faith, and their names are supposed to remain anonymous, this almost never happens.
 Subsequent to Snowden, another whistleblower, John Crane, came forward supporting the information delivered by Snowden.
 The irony was that Crane, formerly an assistant inspector general at the Pentagon, was in charge of protecting whistleblowers but when the system failed felt obligated to become one himself.
-While there was a public outcry after Snowden’s disclosures, there was little change in opinion demonstrated by several poll.
-In 2006, a NSA surveillance poll indicated that 51 percent of those surveyed found NSA’s surveillance policy to be acceptable while 47 percent found it unacceptable.
+While there was a public outcry after Snowden’s disclosures, there was little change in opinion demonstrated by several polls.
+In 2006, an NSA surveillance poll indicated that 51 percent of those surveyed found NSA’s surveillance policy to be acceptable while 47 percent found it unacceptable.
 In a Pew Research poll carried out a month after Snowden’s disclosures although there was some indication that people changed their behavior in terms of electronic security, attitudes about government surveillance remained similar.
 According to the Pew Research Center:

 Overall, 52% describe themselves as “very concerned” or “somewhat concerned” about government surveillance of Americans’ data and electronic communications, compared with 46% who describe themselves as “not very concerned” or “not at all concerned” about the surveillance.
 When asked about more specific areas of concern over their own communications and online activities, respondents expressed somewhat lower levels of concern about electronic surveillance in various parts of their digital lives: